ChrstphrHll/npc_gen/students/Es'beth Yesheln.md

 ### Description
 - Elf Monk from Aldercrown Empire
 - 1st year Exploration student in Treskal
-- shoulder length straight strawberry blond hair that's plain, Pale Blue eyes, and Light skin
+- shoulder length frizzy red hair that's well kept, Pale Blue eyes, and Light skin
 - Is Stylish and Neurotic, and has Simplicity as their ideal

 ### Organizations